Film... (TV programme): Barry Norman (1972–1998)

+Barry Norman in 1977, as seen in his review of Star Wars.

 Barry Norman became permanent host of the series in 1972.
 For his first episode on Film 72, his first film review was of The Last Picture Show, while his first studio interviewees were Charlton Heston and James Stewart.
 For much of his time on the show, "with Barry Norman" was appended to the show's title.

 Norman remained as host until 1998, except for a few months in 1982, when he was busy with other projects and Iain Johnstone returned as temporary host.
 Norman eventually left the show after signing a contract with BSkyB, with his last appearance being at the end of June 1998 hosting Film '98.

-With the series now described as the BBC's flagship cinema review, Norman's departure to Sky was said by The Guardian in 2002 to have been "seismic", and due to its nature and timing, his exit was described as being acrimonious.
+With the series now described as the BBC's flagship cinema review, giving popularity to Barry's catchphrase "And why not?", Norman's departure to Sky was said by The Guardian in 2002 to have been "seismic", and due to its nature and timing, his exit was described as being acrimonious.
 Norman said of the departure, "I honestly believe that if they had said to me, 'We would like you to work out your contract but then we don't want you any more,' they would have given me quite a big send off – at least they would have had a drinks party.
 But because I left at a time that was not convenient for them I became a non-person.
 Even on the last day, nobody called up to say, 'Good luck in your future life,' or even 'drop dead'."
 Of his reviewing style Norman said: "I always knew that nobody's right and nobody's wrong in criticism.
 The only thing I could do was to make sure that whatever I said was what I really believed."